itai1371/ITAI-1371-ML-Labs/README.md

 - Understood the importance of EDA (Exploratory Data Analysis)
 - Learned how to plot box and violin plots
 - Dabbled in first "coding" to finish the assignment

+### Module 05
+- Got deeper into coding
+- Identified NaN
+- Imputed values where NaN was present
+- Used One-Hot Encoding on categorical columns
+- Standardized data with Feature Scaling